-- Dr. Seuss loved to make up his own words.
-Can your students write definitions for the following words from the story?
-Moof, gruvvulous, slupps, snergelly, rippulous, snargled, cruffulous, smogulous, biggering
+1. Dr. Seuss loved to make up his own words.
+Can your students write definitions for the following words from the story?: Moof, gruvvulous, slupps, snergelly, rippulous, snargled, cruffulous, smogulous, biggering

-- Throughout this story Dr. Seuss only lets us see parts of the Once-ler (his eyes and hands).
-Ask students what they imagine the rest of the Once-ler to look like?
+2. Throughout this story Dr. Seuss only lets us see parts of the Once-ler (his eyes and hands).
+Ask students what they imagine the rest of the Once-ler to look like.
 Brainstorm some ideas, and then have each student draw a picture of the Once-ler.

-- List the ways we use water each day: brushing teeth, washing hands, drinking, taking a bath, washing the dishes, washing clothes, watering the garden or lawn, swimming etc. Discuss water conservation and some things we can do to conserve water?
-Don't take baths; a quick shower saves more water.
-Turn off the faucet when you brush your teeth.
-Only wash full loads of clothes.
-Plant a yard with flowers, and plants that do not need a lot of water to grow.
+3. List the ways we use water each day, such as brushing teeth, washing hands, drinking, taking a bath, washing the dishes, washing clothes, watering the garden or lawn, swimming, etc. Discuss water conservation and some things we can do to conserve water, including taking quick showers instead of long showers or baths, turning off the faucet when you brush your teeth, washing only full loads of clothes, and planting a yard with flowers or plants that do not need a lot of water to grow.

-- Discuss how to use less energy by making a list of household appliances that consume energy, such as a toaster, stove, microwave, blow dryer, blender, iron, television, dryer, air conditioner etc. Discuss what people did before these appliances were invented.
+5. Discuss how to use less energy by making a list of household appliances that consume energy, such as a toaster, stove, microwave, blow dryer, blender, iron, television, dryer, air conditioner, etc. Discuss what people did before these appliances were invented.
 Could students try some of these ways occasionally to help conserve energy?

-- Ask students to brainstorm a list of nouns that relate to the environment and then brainstorm verbs that relate to those nouns.
+6. Ask students to brainstorm a list of nouns that relate to the environment and then brainstorm verbs that relate to those nouns.
 Verbs must end with -ing.
 Write several of the student's suggestions next to the nouns.
-Students then choose eight noun-verb pairs to write an 8-10 line Earth Day poem ending in a phrase such as "Save the Earth" or "We Love Our Planet."
-Print the poem out and give to each student to glue on a paper and illustrate.
-For example rivers rolling, trees swaying, skies sparkling, sun shining etc.
+Students then choose eight noun-verb pairs to write an 8-10 line poem for Earth Day, ending in a phrase such as "Save the Earth" or "We Love Our Planet."
+Print the poem out and give it to each student to glue onto paper and illustrate.
+For example: rivers rolling, trees swaying, skies sparkling, sun shining, etc.

-- Students work in groups to illustrate two large murals — one that shows a beautiful clean environment, and one that shows a dirty environment.
-Students can examine this issue in more depth by creating clean and dirty environments for air, land and water.
+7. Have students work in groups to illustrate two large murals — one that shows a beautiful clean environment, and one that shows a dirty environment.
+Students can examine this issue in more depth by creating clean and dirty environments for air, land, and water.

 Supporting All Learners

-All students are able to participate in class discussions and corresponding activities in corresponding to their level of understanding.
-Each student partners for think-pair-share and for post-reading discussion to listen to each other’s comments and ideas.
+All students are able to participate in class discussions and activities corresponding to their level of understanding.
+Each student partners for think-pair-share, for a post-reading discussion to listen to each other’s comments and ideas.

-2. Discuss noise pollution and distinguish between noises that can be controlled and those that cannot.
+Discuss Noise Pollution: Distinguish between noises that can be controlled and those that cannot.
 What are pleasant noises that make you think of a healthy and clean environment?
 Have students illustrate pictures for each noise listed: ocean waves, morning birds, falling rain, whoosh of a Frisbee, crack of a bat, purr of a cat, whistle of the wind, silence of night, etc.